-Abstract
+Abstract:

-A growing number of learners join HE institutions through degree apprenticeships with a strong emphasis on both on-the-job and off-the-job training, where apprentices share time between lecture theatres and workplace.
+A growing number of learners join HE institutions through degree apprenticeships with a strong emphasis on both on-the-job and off-the-job training, with apprentices sharing time between lecture theatres and the workplace.
 In addition to meeting the degree requirements, the completion of degree apprenticeships requires passing a work-based end-point assessment (EPA).
-EPAs often includes a capstone project that is equivalent to a project or dissertation and plays a crucial role in degree apprenticeships, but their execution is not without difficulties.
-This paper identifies common challenges for EPA projects, including academia-business goal misalignment, external factors, confidentiality and commercial sensitivity, and gaps between expectation and experience.
+EPAs often include a capstone project that is equivalent to a project or dissertation and plays a crucial role in degree apprenticeships, but their execution is not without its problems.
+This paper identifies common challenges for EPA projects, including academia-business aoal misalianment, external factors, confidentiality and commercial sensitivity, and gaps between expectations and experience.
 Consequently, a set of recommendations is proposed to mitigate the identified challenges.